reactjs/ko.react.dev/content/docs/hooks-faq.md

 ### How to memoize calculations? {#how-to-memoize-calculations}

-The [`useMemo`](/docs/hooks-reference.html#usememo) Hook lets you cache calculations between multiple renders by "remembering" the previous computation:
+The [`useMemo`](/docs/hooks-reference.html#usememo) Hook lets you cache calculations between multiple renders by "remembering" the previous computation.

 ```js
 const memoizedValue = useMemo(() => computeExpensiveValue(a, b), [a, b]);